Premedical Graduate Health Sciences Certificate Program

 Individuals may consult in advance with the Program Director for a preliminary review, using a self-reporting form for their GPA and MCAT's, DAT's or GRE's.
 The Fast Track Review Self Reporting Form [Word] will allow rapid feedback to the applicant but does not replace the formal application to the Graduate School.

-The School of Medicine Office of Graduate Education will host a New Student Orientation session on Monday, August 19th at 10 a.m. in Sanger Hall, room 1-044.
-Certificate students will have an additional orientation session in the afternoon (location and time is currently TBD).
+The School of Medicine Office of Graduate Education will host a New Student Orientation session on Monday 18 August at 10 a.m. in Sanger Hall, room 1-044.
+Certificate students will have an additional orientation session in the afternoon at 1:30 p.m. in Sanger Hall, room 3-016.
 Attendance at both orientation sessions is mandatory.
-Orientation will include lunch and a campus tour.
+The morning session will include lunch and a campus tour.

 Required and elective courses are drawn from departments within the School of Medicine: Anatomy and Neurobiology, Biochemistry and Molecular Biology, Human and Molecular Genetics, Microbiology and Immunology, Pharmacology and Toxicology, and Physiology and Biophysics.
 All courses are held on the MCV campus.
 Open the CERT Curriculum page for specific offerings.